Alex Hawkins: NFL career

+At the end of his college career, during the Senior Bowl, Hawkins' team was coached by Hall of Fame coach Paul Brown, whom Hawkins offended with one of his quips.
+Brown responded, "Hawkins, you're a dog, and you'll never make it in the NFL."
+In telling the story after his NFL career had ended, Hawkins said, "'Paul Brown is the first person to realize that, and I've admired him ever since.'"

 In his final season in 1968, Hawkins was special-teams captain for the Colts in Super Bowl III, in which the heavily favored Colts were upset 16–7 by Joe Namath and the New York Jets on January 12, 1969.
 During the 1968 season, the Colts had a record of 13–1 under head coach Don Shula, although Hawkins' playing time was limited.

-During a nine-year NFL career, Hawkins rushed for 10 touchdowns, and his 129 pass receptions included 12 touchdown passes.
+During a ten-year NFL career, Hawkins rushed for 10 touchdowns and 787 yards, and his 129 pass receptions included 12 touchdown passes.
 He also returned punts and kickoffs.
+He was the Associated Press Player of the Week in week 9 of the 1964 season.
+Hawkins received a game ball in October 1967 for catching the winning touchdown pass in a game against Washington.
+Befitting his reputation, two days later he was arrested for participating in illegal gambling but released; and then a few days later caught a touchdown pass in a game against the Packers.

-Hawkins acquired the nickname "Captain Who" prior to a Baltimore Colts game with the Chicago Bears, when the team captains were being introduced to each other before the game.
+In one version, Hawkins acquired the nickname "Captain Who" prior to a Baltimore Colts game with the Chicago Bears, when the team captains were being introduced to each other before the game.
 Bears' Hall of Fame linebacker Dick Butkus responded to the official's reference to "Captain Hawkins" by blurting out "Captain Who?"
+In another version of the story, told by Hawkins, it is a referee that says "Captain Who" when Hawkins is introduced to the referee as the Colts special teams captain, along with legendary offensive and defensive captains Johnny Unitas and Gino Marchetti.

 Broadcaster

-After retiring as a player, Hawkins worked as a color commentator for Falcons radio; for TVS' Thursday night World Football League (WFL) telecasts and CBS' NFL telecasts throughout the 1970s.
+After retiring as a player, Hawkins worked as a color commentator for Falcons radio, for TVS' Thursday night World Football League (WFL) telecasts and CBS' NFL telecasts throughout the 1970s.

 1977 NFC Championship Broadcast

 In 1977, the NFC Championship Game between the Minnesota Vikings and the Dallas Cowboys was televised by CBS and covered by play-by-play announcer Vin Scully with Hawkins as color commentator.

 Hawkins said that he hoped that the Cowboys would win, because "I've always been a Cowboy fan."

-At one point, 35-year-old Dallas quarterback Roger Staubach was shown jogging onto the field, and Hawkins commented to Scully, "Roger runs like a sissy, doesn't he?"
-To which Scully responded, "Did you wear a helmet when you played?".

 Hawkins was arrested during a traffic stop a few days after the championship game, and later was fired by CBS.

+Hawkins recalled being fired four times by television executive Bob Wussler (who had worked for CBS and was a founder of TBS) from various broadcast jobs: "'I've been fired four times by Bob Wussler. ....
+Why he persists in hiring me, I have no idea.'"
+Hawkins still was working on football analysis programs at TBS in 1980.